weijielyu/FaceLift/README.md

 <img alt="image" src='media/teaser.png'>
 </div>

-> *FaceLift* takes a single image of a human face as input and generates a high-fidelity 3D Gaussian head representation.
-The generated Gaussian representation enables high-quality, full-head novel view synthesis (NVS) while accurately capturing fine details of the face and hair.
+> *FaceLift* transforms a single facial image into a high-fidelity 3D Gaussian head representation.
+Trained exclusively on synthetic 3D data, our pipeline first generates sparse, identity-preserving multiview images of the input head using a diffusion model.
+These sparse generated views are then fed into a transformer-based 3D Gaussian Splats reconstructor, producing complete and detailed 3D head representations that generalize remarkably well to real-world human images.

 ## Citation